 The Long Beach Press Telegram published an article written by Mary Anne Perez about the poetry and literary scene in our community, including Sadie Girl Press.
 I was thrilled to help spotlight all the amazing things my friends are doing.

 Seventeen Poems Not About a Lover, by founder of Sadie Girl Press, Sarah Thursday, published by Arroyo Seco Press is a 38 page, perfect-bound chapbook.
 It includes paper-cut illustrations for each poem by Alyssandra Nighswonger.
-Available through Sadie Girl Press Bookstore and MADE by Millworks in Long Beach.
+Available through Sadie Girl Press Bookstore.

 Seventeen Poems Not About a Lover is a collaboration between poet, Sarah Thursday, and artist, Alyssandra Nighswonger.
 After six years of friendship and artistic crushing, this dream project came to life.
 Though the poems intentionally avoid the topic of romantic love, they deal with love and loss from family and inner personal struggle.
 Each of the seventeen poems has a custom papercut illustration, hand-cut and photographed for a 3-D effect.